-- Area Median Income (AMI).25 A minimum of ten percent (10%) of the entire Portfolio of Cost-Effective Energy Efficiency Measures shall be procured from units of local government, municipal corporations, school districts and community college districts; - ii.
-Twenty-five percent (25%) of the approved Plan budgets associated with Section 8-103 and Section 8-104 Programs for Ameren IL, ComEd, Nicor Gas, the Peoples Gas-North Shore Gas are available to DCEO; - iii.
-Expenditures demonstrating Breakthrough Equipment and Devices shall not exceed three percent (3%) of the Portfolio resources (approved Plan budgets); and - iv.
-Evaluation expenses shall not exceed three percent (3%) of Portfolio resources (approved Plan budgets).
+- ii.
+A minimum of ten percent (10%) of the entire Portfolio of Cost-Effective Energy Efficiency Measures shall be procured from units of local government, municipal corporations, school districts and community college districts;24 - iii.
+Five percent (5%) of the entire Portfolio of Cost-Effective Energy Efficiency Measures may be granted to local government and municipal corporations for market transformation initiatives:25 - iv.
+Expenditures on Demonstration of Breakthrough Equipment and Devices shall not exceed three percent (3%) of the Portfolio resources (approved Plan budgets);26 and - v.
+Evaluation expenses shall not exceed three percent (3%) of Portfolio resources (approved Plan budgets).27